 Is There a Shortage of HVAC Technicians?

 There is a high demand for qualified HVAC technicians because of shrinking labor force within the industry.
-There are several reasons for this discrepancy, including an aging workforce and competition from other industries.
-There are also more young people seeking college degrees rather than a licensed trade like HVAC.
+This shortage is because of several things, including an aging workforce and competition from other industries.
+It's also more likely for young people to start pursuing college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?